jianghaoyu123/TeachingAI/README.md

 TeachingAI:

-✅ Simulates different student types (Grade x Subject x Students level)
+✅ Understand what your students actually get — before the class (Build virtual student based on Grade x Subject x Students level)
 ✅ Recreates realistic classroom reactions, support deep thinking mode ✅ Identifies unclear, confusing, or boring parts of your lesson

 👉 Like running a **virtual classroom rehearsal before the real class**

+## 💡 Why this matters

+Teachers often don't know:
+- Which part students will find confusing
+- Whether the pace is too fast
+- If explanations are actually understood

+TeachingAI helps you catch these issues **before the real class happens**.
+``

 ---